larry-athey/boilermaker/Instructions/WebAPI.md

 **/?data_3=** - Primarily used by the WebUI to set the Fallback Power of the Boilermaker.
 The value passed here must be a whole number between 10 and 100.
 Adjusting this value during an active Constant Temp run will work if the Boilermaker hasn't yet reached the target temperature.

 **/?data_4=** - Primarily used by the WebUI to set the Adjustment Rate of the Boilermaker.
 The value passed here must be a whole number between 1 and 100.
 Adjusting this value during an active Constant Temp run will work at any point during the run.

+**/?data_5=** - Primarily used by the WebUI to set the Deviation Rate of the Boilermaker.
+The value passed here is the temperature in Celcius and must be a whole or floating point number between 0.1 and 5.
+Adjusting this value during an active Constant Temp run will work at any point during the run.